Trump to deliver highly anticipated immigration speech following Mexico visit

 But it's possible Trump will glaze over the fate of the 11-plus million undocumented immigrants living in the US in his speech Wednesday despite hammering his bold plans to deport them all throughout the Republican primary -- a policy position that drew millions of Republican primary voters to his campaign and helped Trump cast his opponents as weak, ineffective and tied to the failures of Washington.

 While rarely raising his deportation plans, Trump has consistently and vociferously pledged his commitment to building a border wall, leading his supporters in a boisterous call-and-response chant of "Who's going to pay for the wall?" to a resounding "Mexico!"
+That dialogue was, of course, noticeably absent from Trump's tête-a-tête with the Mexican president.

 Trump's campaign surrogates in recent days have slammed the media for focusing on those 11 million people, instead touting Trump's commitment to first deporting undocumented immigrants who have committed crimes in the US and his plan to build a wall on the border with Mexico, and make that country pay for it.